aws-samples/eks-workshop/content/beginner/110_irsa/deploy.md

 {{< /output >}}

 {{% notice info %}}
-If you have an output, please move on to "List EC2 Instances."

-If the output is empty, it is possible your account doesn't have any s3 buckets.
+If the output lists some buckets, please move on to [**List EC2 Instances**](#list-ec2-instances).
+If not, it is possible your account doesn't have any s3 buckets.
 Please try to run theses extra commands.
 {{% /notice %}}

 Let's create an S3 bucket.